Cretaceous: Climate

 Beginning in the Santonian, near the end of the MKH, the global climate began to cool, with this cooling trend continuing across the Campanian.
 This period of cooling, driven by falling levels of atmospheric carbon dioxide, caused the end of the MKH and the transition into a cooler climatic interval, known formally as the Late Cretaceous-Early Palaeogene Cool Interval (LKEPCI).
+Tropical SSTs declined from around 35 °C in the early Campanian to around 28 °C in the Maastrichtian.
 Deep ocean temperatures declined to 9 to 12 °C, though the shallow temperature gradient between tropical and polar seas remained.
 Regional conditions in the Western Interior Seaway changed little between the MKH and the LKEPCI.
+During this period of relatively cool temperatures, the ITCZ became narrower, while the strength of both summer and winter monsoons in East Asia was directly correlated to atmospheric CO2 concentrations.
+Laramidia likewise had a seasonal, monsoonal climate.
+The Maastrichtian was a time of chaotic, highly variable climate.
 Two upticks in global temperatures are known to have occurred during the Maastrichtian, bucking the trend of overall cooler temperatures during the LKEPCI.
 Between 70 and 69 Ma and 66–65 Ma, isotopic ratios indicate elevated atmospheric CO2 pressures with levels of 1000–1400 ppmV and mean annual temperatures in west Texas between 21 and 23 C. Atmospheric CO2 and temperature relations indicate a doubling of pCO2 was accompanied by a ~0.6 °C increase in temperature.
+The latter warming interval, occurring at the very end of the Cretaceous, was triggered by the activity of the Deccan Traps.
 The LKEPCI lasted into the Late Palaeocene, when it gave way to another supergreenhouse interval.

 The production of large quantities of magma, variously attributed to mantle plumes or to extensional tectonics, further pushed sea levels up, so that large areas of the continental crust were covered with shallow seas.
 The Tethys Sea connecting the tropical oceans east to west also helped to warm the global climate.
 Warm-adapted plant fossils are known from localities as far north as Alaska and Greenland, while dinosaur fossils have been found within 15 degrees of the Cretaceous south pole.
 It was suggested that there was Antarctic marine glaciation in the Turonian Age, based on isotopic evidence.
 However, this has subsequently been suggested to be the result of inconsistent isotopic proxies, with evidence of polar rainforests during this time interval at 82° S. Rafting by ice of stones into marine environments occurred during much of the Cretaceous, but evidence of deposition directly from glaciers is limited to the Early Cretaceous of the Eromanga Basin in southern Australia.